 Ok, so there are so many ways to make your even green and sustainable.
 I’m going to give you a few tips to get you started, though.

 - Let everyone know that this is a green inspired event.
 Have a mission statement that people can take with them.
-You don’t have to have everything green to be able to take proactive steps toward sustainability.
+You don’t have to have everything green to be able to make proactive steps toward sustainability.
 Let your audience know that it is your goal to incorporate sustainable methods in all events and point out various methods your audience can take away and implement that was used during the event.

 - Use reusable materials.
 Water bottles and water stations are a great addition not only to promote sustainable habits as well as advertising but to promote a healthier lifestyle.
 We consume far too many sugary drinks every day, one or three less at an event can be a step up

 - Promote alternative transportations.
 Whether you choose venues close to public transit or hire shuttles to bus people back and forth at specific times or give discounts to people who carpool, there are various ways to promote reducing carbon emissions by vehicles and the damage they cause to the environment.
-Yes, cars have greatly improved our lives, but we should always be aware of the damage we cause.
+Yes, cars have significantly improved our lives, but we should always be aware of the damage we cause.
 Here are some places to start in your research:X X

 - Look for ways to conserve energy in your event.
 Work with your venue to find ways to make your venue more sustainable.
 Choose venues with plenty of natural light, natural decor, and that already has sustainable methods implemented.

 - Make as much info in digital format.
-Create an app or website to house your content ( fliers, booklets, etc) digitized.
+Create an app or website to house your content ( fliers, booklets, etc.) digitized.
 There are various programs that you can use to make info accessible to attendees only.

 - Use caterer that are willing to look into sustainable and creative menus.
 Also, ask if they have a donation policy for leftover food.

 Let’s work together to make sure people know activism is not a dirty word.
 It is activating and advocating.
 Let’s work together to protect this planet as long as we can and to have fun doing it.
-Sustainability does not have to be hard or boring.
+Sustainability does not have to be hard or tedious.
 It does require compassion.

 Let us know your ideas for creating sustainable events.